 A “Sunk Cost” is an investment in a system that is already spent and non-recoverable – it is like a sunken ship that is not coming back up from the ocean floor.

 These old habits and fear of change are holding your business back from growth and improved efficiency!

 So, what are the actual costs of a legacy system?

-If you invested $20,000, 10 years ago, upgrading your in-house computer server, then this “sunk cost” can get in the way of moving to the cloud, (with a non-server based application, accessible anywhere, such as Google Drive) for only $50 per month.
+If you invested $20,000, 10 years ago, in upgrading your in-house computer server, then this “sunk cost” can get in the way of moving to the cloud, (with a non-server-based application, accessible anywhere) for only $50 per month.

 A non-software example may be the habits in which employees manage their daily tasks.

 Do employees override the time tracking system and only fill out their timesheets once a week?

 Do they perform the follow-up call to a potential customer that wasn’t scheduled?

 - The first challenge is to identify the existence of these old-fashioned and inefficient bad habits.

 Identifying the legacy systems can be difficult within the day-to-day management of your business.